Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: Who may use the Teaching Negotiation Resource Center?

 A: All Teaching Negotiation Resource Center products and services are available to the general public.
 Regular Teaching Negotiation Resource Center customers include educators from a wide range of fields and institutional levels, corporate trainers, consultants, lawyers, business leaders, and others interested in learning and/or teaching about negotiation.
-Because the Teaching Negotiation Resource Center attracts customers from all over the world, many of its teaching exercises are available in non-English languages, and most of its videos are available in VHS, PAL and DVD formats.
-We are also converting videos into a downloadable format.
+Because the Teaching Negotiation Resource Center attracts customers from all over the world, many of its teaching exercises are available in non-English languages.

 Q: Who actually handles Teaching Negotiation Resource Center orders?